myrthereuver/myrthereuver.github.io/_pages/about.md

 I defended my [dissertation](https://research.vu.nl/ws/portalfiles/portal/422855180/182550reuverprintversiez%20-%20687e2c1a1441d.pdf) titled "A Puzzle of Perspectives: Interdisciplinary Language Technology for Responsible News Recommendation" at the Vrije Universiteit Amsterdam in September 2025.
 My research connects computational argumentation with AI, social science, real-world problems.
 The main focus was polarization in online news and debate.
 See this [video](https://www.youtube.com/watch?v=izR19B1T-fA) of my defense starting with a short talk.

-I was supervised by [prof. dr. Antske Fokkens](http://wordpress.let.vupr.nl/antske/) at the Computational Linguistics and Text Mining Lab at the VU and [prof. dr. Suzan Verberne](http://liacs.leidenuniv.nl/~verbernes/) of the Text Mining group at LIACS, Leiden University.

 During my PhD, I...
 - 📝 published and presented 6 research papers on argument mining, responsible AI, and NLP in recommender systems at world-leading conferences and workshops (COLING, NAACL, Argument Mining), and co-authored 5 others as collaborator.
 - in a multidisciplinary team, won first place 🥇 at a hackathon on diversity in recommender systems for the Dutch public broadcaster + in a team of fellow VU PhDs won first place 🥇 at the 2023 Argument Mining shared task on argument quality prediction.
 - 💰 obtained grants, including a Visiting Junior Researcher grant for a fully funded visit at the Data Science Methods group at GESIS Leibniz Institute for the Social Sciences.
 This led to a paper on sexism detection in Findings of NAACL.
 - 👩‍💻 succesfully completed an internship in the "Content & Creator AI Linguist" team at LinkedIn in Dublin, Ireland in the summer of 2023.
-- 💬 given invited talks about my research at several international research labs and institutes, including IT University Copenhagen, MilaNLP Lab @ Bocconi University, FBK in Trento, and IMS at Stuttgart University.
+- 💬 given invited talks about my research at several international research labs and institutes, including MilaNLP Lab @ Bocconi University, FBK in Trento, and IMS at Stuttgart University.
 - Interested in more details?
 You can download my full academic CV [here](/CV_now.pdf).

-Currently, I am working as an AI developer at [Stedin](https://www.stedin.net/), an energy grid provider in the Netherlands, where I apply (generative) AI solutions that help the green energy transition on Stedin's complex and multimodal data.
+Currently, I am working as an AI developer at [Stedin](https://www.stedin.net/), an energy grid provider in the Netherlands, where I apply (generative) AI solutions that help the green energy transition.
 This includes Retrieval Augmented Generation (RAG) chatbots and applied research into responsible AI development, and learning a lot about AI and software development in production.

 Before this and while finishing up my PhD, I worked at [Populytics](https://populytics.nl/), a spin-off from Delft University of Technology that provides analyses of citizens' opinions about policy dilemmas.
-I applied argument mining with local and small language models to increase the impact of citizens' opinions on policy. 🗣📢 My work featured in reports for local and national governments, including the Ministry of Climate and green growth.
+I applied argument mining with local and small language models to increase the impact of citizens' opinions on policy. 🗣📢 My work, including visualizations of model outputs, featured in reports for local and national governments, including the Ministry of Climate and Green Growth.

 I hope to continue doing interesting research with societal impact, where my interests are (but are not limited to): \
 **-online information, argumentation, and debate**; \